jaderbrandao/JaderBrandao/README.md

 I would like to say that I love what I do, its my dream.

 ## **Company**
-I am work at Triscal Company.
+I work at Triscal Company.

 ## **Knowledge**
 I am a C# Developer, and I've Knowloedge in API projects.